xemonix0/Cherry-Doom/docs/nughud.md

 Aside from the shared properties, **patches make use of an additional property, `_name`, that determines the name of the graphic lump to be used**, which can either be a sprite (i.e. a lump between `S_START` and `S_END` markers, like `MEDIA0`) or a graphic (like `STBAR`).
 **Custom lumps CAN be used** (for example, a graphic called `NEWPATCH`).
 The names used in the `NUGHUD` lump MUST be enclosed between quotation marks.

-Patches are alignable, and can be disabled by simply not providing any graphic.
+Patches are alignable, both horizontally and vertically, and can be disabled by simply not providing any graphic.

 #### Example